varshithm7x/PonderChain/README_DEPLOY.md

-# 🚀 Deployment Guide for PonderChain
+# 🚀 Deployment Guide for VETO

-This guide will help you deploy your PonderChain application to the public web.
+This guide will help you deploy your VETO application to the public web.

 ## 🏗️ Architecture Overview
 Your application consists of three parts: